zonemaster/zonemaster/docs/public/configuration/gui/building-custom-gui.md

 nvm use 24
 ```

-### Clone Zonemaster-GUI repository
+## Check out source code

-You need to check out the source code of Zonemaster-GUI.
-In the normal case
+You need to checkout the source code of Zonemaster-GUI.
+In the usual case
-you will start with the `master` branch (Zonemaster-GUI of the the latest
+you will start with the `master` branch (Zonemaster-GUI of the latest
-Zonemaster release) as here.
-In your case you might start with another branch.
+Zonemaster release) as shown below.

 Then you enter the directory where Zonemaster-GUI is checked out.